naveena-zen/naveena-zen/README.md

 # Hi, I'm Naveena 👋

-### Final-Year CSE Student · Backend & AI-Focused Software Engineer
+### Final-Year AI & DS Student · AI-Focused & Backend Software Engineer

 I build full-stack and AI-driven systems — from LLM-powered agents to workflow automation engines — and I'm looking for Software Engineering roles where I can